timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 # The PM interview process requires way more time overall

-The time investment required to go through the full interview process for PM interviews is much greater than consulting interviews.
+In my experience, the time investment required to go through the full interview process for PM interviews is much greater than consulting interviews.
 Excluding preparation (which I argue is much greater for PM interviews), the typical interview process for entry-level consulting vs PM interviews looks like the following.

 Consulting:
 - Stupid intelligence game (15-30 minutes)